grpc/grpc-go/SECURITY.md

 ### Benefits of using OpenSSL

 1. **Speed**: In local testing, we've seen performance improvements of 3x over the JDK.
+GCM, which is used by the only cipher suite required by the HTTP/2 spec, is 10-500x faster.
-2. **Ciphers**: OpenSSL has its own ciphers and is not dependent on the limitations of the JDK (see section on TLS with JDK).
-Also, the GCM codec (the main codec recommended by the HTTP/2 spec) in OpenSSL does not suffer from the performance problems in Java 8.
+2. **Ciphers**: OpenSSL has its own ciphers and is not dependent on the limitations of the JDK.
+This allows supporting GCM on Java 7.
 3. **ALPN to NPN Fallback**: if the remote endpoint doesn't support ALPN.
+4. **Version Independence**: does not require using a different library version depending on the JDK update.

 ### Requirements for using OpenSSL